spider-in-bathroom/Youtube-playlist-downloader/README.md

 # Youtube-playlist-downloader
-a script that will *probably* scrape a YouTube playlist and download every video in that playlist in mp3 or mp4
+a script that will *probably* scrape a YouTube playlist and download every video in that playlist in mp3 or (im lazy so no mp4 yet)
 ---
 ---